-During the hydration period concrete gets its strength.
-Without curing, there is no chance that a concrete will gets its full strength.
+During the hydration period, concrete gets its strength.
+Without curing, there is no chance that concrete will get its full strength.

 It also depends on the hot weather.
-It the weather is hot, then curing time may increases than actual requirement of concrete for curing.
+If the weather is hot, then curing time may increase than the actual requirement of concrete for curing.
 So, Sufficient curing of concrete is required for developing its full strength.

 The water-cement ratio is the ratio of water to be added in cement while preparing a concrete structure.

-It should be maintained very wisely because more water cause bleeding in concrete and less water may cause segregation.
-And both of them reduces the strength of concrete.
+It should be maintained very wisely because more water causes bleeding in concrete and less water may cause segregation.
+And both of them reduce the strength of concrete.

 So, The water-cement ratio should be appropriate, considering the strength and workability criteria.

 The mix proportion is to provide the ingredient of concrete-like cement, sand, and aggregate in fixed proportion according to design criteria.
-Any of the disturbance of the proportion of ingredient may reduce the required durability of the concrete structure.
+Any disturbance of the proportion of ingredients may reduce the required durability of the concrete structure.